Hartford Line: Construction

+Opening and further changes

 The Amtrak portion of the program, including three new weekday New Haven–Springfield round trips and general alterations to the Amtrak schedule on the line took effect on June 9, 2018, with the new lower fares taking effect on the CTrail launch date on June 16.
 Hartford Line service commenced on June 16, 2018, with free weekend service being offered on June 16 and 17.
 Full service commenced on June 18.

 The connection between a new double track section from Hartford to Windsor and an existing section from north of Windsor to south of Windsor Locks was completed on September 25, 2018, leaving less than 12 mi of single track on the line.
 The new section was not expected to allow additional service, but to increase reliability.
+The state was awarded up to $105 million in Infrastructure Investment and Jobs Act funds in November 2023 for further work including additional double tracking along 6.2 mi of the line in Enfield, between Windsor Locks and Windsor, and between Hartford and West Hartford.
+The state will contribute $42 million in matching funds.
+The project is expected to allow for an increase in service from 35 to 44 trains each day.
+Work on the project is expected to take place between August 2024 and November 2027.
+The state was awarded an additional $102 million federal grant in 2024.

-Most service will be replaced by buses from July 18 to September 9, 2022, during canopy roof replacement at Hartford Union Station and slope stabilization work in Windsor.
+Most service was replaced by buses from July 18 to September 9, 2022, during canopy roof replacement at Hartford Union Station and slope stabilization work in Windsor.

+In January 2025, ConnDOT was awarded an $11.6 million federal grant that will fund additional service including extension of some weekend trains to Windsor Locks.